 I was shocked at how fast I swam those 1300 yards!
 It was absolutely delightful.
 I remembered why I love swimming.
 I love the feel of the water as I’m gliding through it.
 I felt held and cared for.
 I was energized.

 When I got home I immediately needed to find out more about swimming with fins.
 I read about 10 different articles about it.
-My favorite two articles are here for your enjoyment too!
+My favorite three articles are here for your enjoyment too!

 The first is from My Swim Pro and it’s 8 Benefits of Swimming with Fins.
 It reassured me that I can keep swimming with fins, just make sure that you only use the fins for 50% or less of the overall volume of swimming.
 Oh well, I did use them for the ENTIRE workout that one day.
 Since then I’ve been careful to just use them for 50% or less of the workout!
 A few of the benefits made really good sense to me: ankle flexibility, less stress on your shoulders and the ability to do a few difficult drills with the fins all made excellent sense!
 Check out the article and get yourself some fins!!